waprin/gcloud-python/docs/monitoring-usage.rst

 You must also create a fully parameterized :class:`~gcloud.monitoring.resource.Resource` from one of the available resource descriptors which can be listed using the :class:`~gcloud.monitoring.resource.ResourceDescriptor` class, which similarly requires that its available labels have values specified.
-The ``project_id`` label is a special case that should not be specified.
+The label project_id is ignored when writing and should not be specified.

 >>> from gcloud import monitoring
 >>> # Create a Resource object for the desired monitored resource type.